ibm-cloud-docs/EventStreams/quick_setup_guide.md

 {: #produce_data_cli}
 {: cli}

 You can use the {{site.data.keyword.messagehub}} Kafka console producer tool to produce data.
 The console tools are in the `bin` directory of your Kafka client download, which you can download from [Apache Kafka downloads](http://kafka.apache.org/downloads){: external}.
-We recommended that you download the latest available stable binary version.
+We recommend that you download the latest available stable binary version.
 Kafka client versions are backwards compatible with the version of Kafka on the server.

 You must provide a list of brokers (using the BOOTSTRAP_ENDPOINTS property) and SASL credentials.
 **Use the `<bootstrap_endpoints>` field from the service key as the `bootstrap.servers` property of your Kafka application.**